maniadel/hubiquitus4java/INSTALLATION.md

 5. The value of the "secretKey" entry by the password you choose when you were configure the opened port

 Now you are ready to run your first bot !

-Please click on the GettingStarted.md file
+Please read the following file : GETTING_STARTED.md